berthy456/Alphabet-Learning-3D-print/README.md

 Based on the beautifull Infini font by Sandrine Nugue.

-Many thanks to her for this work and having published it under Creative Commons CC BY-ND licensing!
+Many thanks to her for this work!

 ![Sample ](/infini-font/infinipicto3.jpg)